-- HTPE benefits: High tunnel pest exclusion (HTPE) systems using shade cloth have added benefits in terms of integration with natural enemies.
-For example, the use of a 50 percent shade-cloth based exclusion system can help contain adult lacewings which are voracious feeders of small insects like aphids, whiteflies, and thrips under high tunnels.
+High tunnel pest exclusion (HTPE) systems that use shade cloth have added benefits in terms of integration with natural enemies.
+For example, the use of a 50 percent shade-cloth based exclusion system can help contain adult lacewings, which are voracious feeders of small insects like aphids, whiteflies, and thrips under high tunnels.
 When using an insect barrier fabric or row cover, gardeners can also introduce natural enemies under the fabric and close tight to let the natural enemies feed on small insects.

-- Trap crop benefits: Trap crops can increase plant biodiversity and reduce pest infestations on the main crop.
+Trap crops can increase plant biodiversity and reduce pest infestations on the main crop.
 This can result in an overall reduced need for overhead spray applications.
-In large IPM research plots and field demonstrations, we have experienced an increase in parasitic tachinid flies and predators like syrphid flies, lady beetles, and spiders on trap crops that actively feed on leaffooted bugs and other large pests.
+In large IPM research plots and field demonstrations, professionals have experienced an increase in parasitic tachinid flies and predators – such as syrphid flies, lady beetles, and spiders – on trap crops that actively feed on leaffooted bugs and other large pests.

 A true IPM approach integrates various pest prevention, control, and biocontrol tactics into an environmental-friendly solution.
-Contact Cooperative Extension in your state for details about IPM tactics and design a plan that suits your farm.
+Contact Alabama Extension professionals for details about IPM tactics and design a plan that suits your farm.
 The new Organic Vegetable IPM Slide Chart has many trap crop, pest exclusion, and bioinsecticide use recommendations that can help protect natural enemies.
 Visit the www.alabamabeginningfarmer.com for various learning materials and videos on IPM.